WD Elements Shucking 8.0TB HDD (WD80EMZZ)

 Room temperature 16°C

-They're designed to handle up to 65°C, but I prefer to play it safe and keep them cooler, around 30°C, when possible.
+They are designed to handle up to 65°C, but I prefer to play it safe and keep them cooler, around 30°C, when possible.

 To better manage the heat, I decided to take the drives out of their original enclosures—a process known as 'shucking'.

 This allowed for much-improved cooling.
-I also added a couple of extra fans to ensure they maintain a lower temperature.
+I also added a couple of extra fans to ensure they maintain a lower operating temperature.

 Conclusion